liip/LiipSoapRecorderBundle/README.md

     response_folder: /tmp/soap_response   # where to store the XML response
     wsdl_folder:     /tml/soap_wsdl       # where to store the WSDL of the webservice
     enable_profiler: true                 # boolean, active or not the profiler
+    die_on_error:    false
 ```

 Usage
 -----

-To use the bundle, you can play with three config parameters:
+To use the bundle, you can play with some config parameters:

  * **record** can be set to
    * *true*: to start communication recording